ppy/osu-wiki/news/2025/2025-03-20-project-loved-march-2025.md

 [![](/wiki/shared/news/2025-03-20-project-loved-march-2025/1916300.jpg)](https://osu.ppy.sh/community/forums/topics/2056017)

-[Fujii Kaze - Shinunoga E-Wa](https://osu.ppy.sh/beatmapsets/1916300#mania) by ::TheFunk::{ user=13981991 } and [RuleBlazing](https://osu.ppy.sh/users/7312402)\
+[Fujii Kaze - Shinunoga E-Wa](https://osu.ppy.sh/beatmapsets/1916300#mania) by ::TheFunk::{ user=13981991 } and ::RuleBlazing::{ user=7312402 }\
 79 BPM, 3:02 | 3.27★\
 *description written by ::Silhoueska Elze::{ user=11517895 }*

-Another slow LN release chart, [Shinunoga E-Wa](https://osu.ppy.sh/beatmapsets/1916300#mania/3953965) is certainly one that requires a lot of focus to play, and ::TheFunk::{ user=13981991 } and [RuleBlazing](https://osu.ppy.sh/users/7312402) have certainly created something that will test even some of the best players in the world on their LN release skill.
+Another slow LN release chart, [Shinunoga E-Wa](https://osu.ppy.sh/beatmapsets/1916300#mania/3953965) is certainly one that requires a lot of focus to play, and ::TheFunk::{ user=13981991 } and ::RuleBlazing::{ user=7312402 } have certainly created something that will test even some of the best players in the world on their LN release skill.

 The physicality requirement may not be too high, which could lead to more S ranks in general; however, what makes this chart extremely difficult is being able to increase that accuracy, to go up to the 98s and 99s, and eventually being able to SS this chart.
 This chart not being fast can be a deadly combination, especially if you are not prepared for what is about to come.
 Releases are present all across the entirety of the 3 minutes this chart has, and overall, can really make you uncomfortable should you not be familiar with how slow releases work.